cpacker/MemGPT/docs/endpoints.md

 ### OpenAI Proxies

-To use custom OpenAI endpoints, specify a proxy URL when running `memgpt configure` to set the custom endpoint as the default endpoint.
+To use custom OpenAI endpoints, specify a proxy URL when running `letta configure` to set the custom endpoint as the default endpoint.

 ## Azure OpenAI

-To use MemGPT with Azure, expore the following variables and then re-run `memgpt configure`:
+To use Letta with Azure, expore the following variables and then re-run `letta configure`:

 ```sh
 # see https://github.com/openai/openai-python#microsoft-azure-endpoints